 But if you don’t have a habit of checking your emails for typos, spelling errors, and other mistakes, you’ll easily come off as unprofessional and that’s something that can erode your authority.

-As I said, do your/you’re homework and read everything you write at least one more time.
+Do your/you’re homework and read everything you write at least one more time.

 7. Your Email Templates Are Subpar